smartcontractkit/full-blockchain-solidity-course-js/README.md

 All code references have both a javascript and a typescript edition.

-Recommended Testnet: Goerli
+Recommended Testnet: Sepolia

-*We have updated the repos to work with Goerli due to Rinkeby and Kovan being sunset.
+*We have updated the repos to work with Sepolia due to Rinkeby and Kovan being sunset, and Goerli being a disaster.
 Let us know if any of the changes break stuff!*

 # [Testnet Faucets](https://faucets.chain.link)
 Main Faucet:<a href="https://faucets.chain.link" target="_blank"> https://faucets.chain.link</a>
-Backup Faucet:<a href="https://faucets.chain.link" target="_blank"> https://goerlifaucet.com/</a>
+Backup Faucet:<a href="https://sepoliafaucet.com/" target="_blank"> https://sepoliafaucet.com/</a>

 > ⚠️ All code associated with this course is for demo purposes only.
 They have not been audited and should not be considered production ready.
 Please use at your own risk.